WhatisaOwen/ProofOfWork/README.txt

-A very tiny Proof of Work concept uses the parameters(memory cost,salt,difficulty)
+A very tiny but decent Proof of Work concept I still use uses the parameters(memory cost,salt,difficulty)
 I found Argon2 to be very interesting and I wish I could understand it more